maubanel/UE5-CPP-Functions-Templates-Classes/unreal-cpp-functions-ii/README.md

 ##### `Step 1.`\|`UECPPFTC`|:small_blue_diamond:

-So back in the visual studio we comment out the prior line we used in **BeginPlay** and instead set a timer for 2 seconds out.  `GetWorld()` is a getter for the cached world pointer and will get us access to the actor in the current level (sort of like using a level blueprint).
+So back in **Rider** we comment out the prior line we used in **BeginPlay** and instead set a timer for 2 seconds out.  `GetWorld()` is a getter for the cached world pointer and will get us access to the actor in the current level (sort of like using a level blueprint).
 This is needed as a the concept of the timer is within a level and not within the actor blueprint.

 So we call the PlayerIsHit function in **Begin Play**.
 Then we need to uncomment out **PlayerIsHit()** and call oneself recursively every 2 seconds.
 This will mean that the player will get damage every 2 seconds, no matter what.